 - Ask if your bank has branches or any affiliate banks at your destination and find out what their locations are.

-- Sign up for online banking, so you can track account transactions.
+- Sign up for your bank or credit card’s mobile app so you can track account transactions.

 - Carry contact information for your bank and credit card companies.